nurulfana/SaleemRugsville/README.md

 # Overview
 This is a web-based back office system for a company that sells carpets, rugs, and curtains.
+Check out this project at **[Saleem Rugsville Website](http://lrgs.ftsm.ukm.my/users/a175171/mypt4/login.php)**

 # Features
 There are two users that can access this system which are Admin and Normal Staff.
-Features with '*' symbol can only be accessed by the Admin role.
+Features with the '*' symbol can only be accessed by the Admin role.
 1. Product:
    - Add new products and upload an image *
    - View list of products